dsayed-msft/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-translation.md

 1. The player's client sends a chat message to the chat server over the secure connection previously created.
 The player's process in the chat server receives the message, decrypts it, and parses it.
 1. Standard validations are run, and the chat server calls the **Azure Event Hub** service, as it keeps the message order.
 1. The **Azure Event Hub** serves as an input trigger for an **Azure Function**.
-1. The Azure Function invokes the **Azure Text Translator** service that reviews the message sent by the player and returns an result.
+1. The Azure Function invokes the **Azure AI Translator** service that reviews the message sent by the player and returns an result.
 1. Another **Azure Event Hub** is set as the output for the **Azure Function**.
 1. The chat server receives the outcome from the **Azure Event Hub**.
-1. Optionally the chat server saves both the original message and the translation from the **Azure Text Translator service** in persistent storage like **Azure Data Lake Storage**.
+1. Optionally the chat server saves both the original message and the translation from the **Azure AI Translator** service in persistent storage like **Azure Data Lake Storage**.
 1. If the result was stored, optionally save into **Azure Data Lake Analytics** for analysis purposes.
-1. The result from the **Azure Text Translator** service is then sent to the recipient players' pertinent processes in the chat server.
+1. The result from the **Azure AI Translator** service is then sent to the recipient players' pertinent processes in the chat server.
 The processes run further validations on the message, serialize it and send it to the recipient players' devices over their secure connections.
 Finally it's displayed in the chat screen.

 ### Azure Event Hubs